SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 ~~~~

 Every time an `eval...` function is called, the codi::EvaluationHelper creates a default handle internally.
 With each
-handle creation the internal data structures of the handle are also created.
+handle creation also comes the creation of the internal data structures.
 They are required to
-convert the user provided evaluation points into the CoDiPack data structures.
+convert the user provided evaluation points to the CoDiPack data structures.
 For single calls to an `eval...` function
 this is fine but if the function is called millions of times, the overhead will be noticeable.
 Therefore it is possible
 to create the handle up front and then reuse the same data structures for all evaluation points.
 A second advantage of
 the handle creation is that the user can choose the CoDiPack type for the handle.
 Since the default handle uses the